 All posts are for two years, unless specified.
 Members can elect to serve a longer term if they wish.
 NSC members should have at least one year’s recovery (unless specified) and a good working knowledge of the 12 Steps and Traditions.
 All committee members will be expected to attend three NSC meetings and the AGM each year.
 Reasonable expenses are paid to cover travel to these four meetings when they are held in person.
-Between meetings, communication is usually by email or phone.
+Between meetings, communication is usually by email, WhatsApp or phone.

 An overview of the currently defined NSC service positions, highlighting current vacancies.
 If you are interested in discussing any of these positions, please email the NSC Enquiries email address found on the CoDA Contacts page for more details, putting NSC in the subject line and giving a phone number where you can be contacted before the AGM.

 Has overall responsibility of CoDA UK in keeping with the Traditions; liaises with Vice Chair and Secretary to determine Agenda; acts as guardian of CoDA Constitution; facilitates discussion amongst meeting members and proposes voting issues; casts deciding vote if there should be a tie vote; cheque signatory; keeps abreast of all issues and matters affecting CoDA in the UK; available for contact with NSC members to discuss ongoing CoDA issues.